-Textbook Summary submissions should be 10-20 pages in length.
+Textbook Summary submissions must be 10-20 pages in length.
 The majority of the paper should be a summary of the content of the text written in the Student's own words.
 Plagiarism in any form will not be tolerated.
 In addition, a statement or paragraph concerning what was learned and how it is applicable to the Student’s life and/or ministry should be included.
-Newburgh suggests that the Student briefly summarize each chapter of the text as it is reviewed.
+The Student should briefly summarize each chapter of the text as it is reviewed.
 Once the paper is completed, the Student should then review and make any revisions necessary to present a good summary for submission.
 Once the first summary paper receives a passing grade, additional summary papers may be submitted.

-Dissertations should be between 60-150 pages in length and must include a bibliography with at least 20 references.
-It must be double spaced and in a 12 point font in Microsoft Word or something "very" similar that we can easily download and read.
-PDF files are not accepted.
+Dissertations must be between 60-150 pages in length and must include a bibliography with at least 20 references.

 The following are resources for dissertations: However, please don't confuse yourself by trying to read these books.
 The above statement is adequate for your research paper.
 You may want to refer to one of these books or do an online google search for how to do a standard Bibliography and footnotes for research papers.